 This may include renting different textbooks, buying different supplies, or even learning new policies and rules.
 You want to be as prepared as you can be before the semester starts, so do your research thoroughly.

-6. Notify old teachers and advisors of your change.
+8. Notify old teachers and advisers of your change.

 This is common courtesy.
 Either a formal email or a visit to their office is in order here.
 It may be embarrassing, but it will be even more awkward when they ask you why you aren’t on their roster later!